 Hood River Outrigger Canoe Club

-Along with coming to race practices, which all club members are invited to, it is important do additional training to achieve your best performance.
-You should be paddling in the canoes or SUP or other small craft 4 days a week, cross training one day a week and doing strength workouts once a week.
-Include stretching, hydrating and eating nutritionally every day and you be in great shape!
+Along with coming to race practices, it is important to do additional training to achieve your best performance.
+You should be paddling in the canoes or SUP or other small craft 4 days a week, cross training one day a week, and doing strength workouts once a week.
+Include stretching, hydrating and eating nutritionally every day and you will be in great shape!
 Also, visit links that coaches suggest like this flavor of the week: Sprint Race Document on setting up for a turn and video links race turns and 1500 World sprints

 Crew Selection Criteria

 Seating crews for race boats is always a puzzle, but we will follow the criteria as best possible and it will be the deciding factor if we have to make a choice between two paddlers.
 Remember, a success for any of our boats or paddlers, is a success for us all.
 We are one as a club and the strength of our team comes from us all truly putting the whole team ahead of ourselves.
 Each race will have a criteria level assigned to it and we will strive to seat as many boats as we can with the club members that are available, motivated and qualified to have a safe and inspiring race.

 *This is a technical practice-type race that includes all levels of paddlers.